lhymmEU/substrate_pallets_assembler/README.md

 ## Goal
-This project aims to build a composible fuzzer to:
+This project aims to build a composable fuzzer to:
     1) enable the ability for devs and researchers to build-your-own-fuzzer with a fluent api design
     2) be able to fuzz cross-chain applications using a cross-chain simulator